MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   A political spectrum is a system to characterize and classify different political positions in relation to one another.

 priority-level:
 :   After an incident is scored, it is assigned a priority level.
 The six levels listed below are aligned with NCCIC, DHS, and the CISS to help provide a common lexicon when discussing incidents.
-This priority a ssignment drives NCCIC urgency, pre-approved incident response offerings, reporting requirements, and recommendations for leadership escalation.
+This priority assignment drives NCCIC urgency, pre-approved incident response offerings, reporting requirements, and recommendations for leadership escalation.
 Generally, incident priority distribution should follow a similar pattern to the graph below.
 Based on https://www.cisa.gov/news-events/news/cisa-national-cyber-incident-scoring-system-nciss.

 pyoti:
 :   PyOTI automated enrichment schemes for point in time classification of indicators.